 For example, when someone is searching for “what is banking software”, “what is mobile app”, they are still in the Awareness stage and not ready to the purchase.
 Awareness stage keywords usually have high search volume, are general and the buying intent is too low.

 You should have content for all stages of the buyer’s journey and take the first-time visitor from the Awareness to the Decision stage.
 Let’s talk more about choosing the right keywords under the next point.

 3. Monitor keywords according to multiple metrics

-If the keyword seems ideal to you from the first sight, it doesn’t mean you will ensure traffic and leads.
-The keyword selection is quite hard and responsible process.
+If the keyword seems ideal to you from first sight, it doesn’t mean you will ensure traffic and leads.
+The keyword selection is quite a hard and responsible process.
 Here are a few things you should pay attention to:

 - Competitiveness – Pick keywords that have maximum 60 difficulty.